 - Participates in every phase of patient care; or diagnostic testing under the supervision of the veterinarian

 - May have extra training and/or certification in particular specialties

 - Works closely with all members of the team to provide quality patient care

 - In fourth (final) year of the Doctor of Veterinary Medicine (DVM) program

 - Often the first person to see your pet

-- Works under close supervision by faculty clinicians, residents, interns, emergency veterinarians, and registered veterinary technicians
+- Works under close supervision by faculty clinicians, residents, interns, emergency veterinarians, and veterinary nurses / technicians

-- Veterinary Technology Program students studying to become a registered veterinary technician
+- Veterinary Nursing Program students studying to become a registered veterinary nurse / technician

-- Assist in the treatment of your pet under the supervision of doctors and registered veterinary technicians
+- Assist in the treatment of your pet under the supervision of doctors and registered veterinary nurse / technicians

 You can find a list of pet friendly hotels in the West Lafayette area through Hotel Guides.